Leeds Bradford Airport scraps expansion plans amid climate crisis concerns

 He said: “We are delighted that LBA has acknowledged defeat.
 It means that LBA cannot extend daytime flying hours nor remove night time flying controls.
 As they said in their own planning application, this means they don't have the capacity to increase passenger numbers above 5 million a year.

-“Make no mistake, this victory is down to the thousands of people who took action, donated funds and never gave up hope that we CAN make the right decisions today to build a better tomorrow.”
+“Make no mistake, this victory is down to the thousands of people who took action, donated funds and never gave up hope that we can make the right decisions today to build a better tomorrow.”

 Alex Sobel, Labour MP For Leeds North West, also said he was “pleased” at the decision.